 Bikes on Buses

 As I mentioned a moment ago, many transit agencies have equipped their buses with bike racks.
 While many agencies use racks that can accommodate two bikes, some agencies use racks that can accommodate three.
 The way that the racks look may vary based on the supplier that the transit agency uses, but a wide array of bikes can be accommodated regardless of the type of rack used.

-Below is a video from the Chicago Transit Authority (CTA) illustrating how to use the bike rack on the front of the bus.
+Below is a quick glance of how I load my bicycle onto the bike rack of a PSTA bus.
+You can then read through the step-by-step instructions.
 Before the bus arrives at your stop, be sure to have your proper fare ready and step near the curb with your bike with you.
 It is a general courtesy to notify the operator of your bike before loading it onto the bike rack of the bus.

 Bikes on Trains